 - Conduct due diligence.
 Meet the researchers who will do the work.
 Ask them what they know about your business.
 Ask them how they analyse research.

-- The researcher should be curious, diligent, informed, and able to ask questions until no more can be asked.
-And also understand the business – i.e. the supply side options – and marketing imperative – to tease out practical strategic solutions.
-Only then is it possible to truly understand causes and effects and draw meaningful conclusions.
+- Seek researchers who are curious, diligent, informed, and able to ask questions to get to the bottom of issues.
+Also, seek those understand your business – i.e. the supply side options – and marketing imperatives.
+Only then is it possible to truly understand causes and effects and draw meaningful conclusions, and devise practical strategic solutions.

 1. Esomar Research World / ARF (2005)